ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 Notice of Privacy Practices

-ACTS may use and disclose your protected health information for purposes of payment, treatment, and health care operations.
-We have described these uses and disclosures below and provide examples of the types of uses and disclosures we may make in each of these categories.
+We may use and disclose your protected health information for purposes of payment, treatment, and health care operations.
+We have described these categories below and provide examples of the types of uses and disclosures we may make in each one.

 For Payment.
-We may use and disclose your protected health information so that we can bill and receive payment for the treatment and services you receive at ACTS.
-For billing and payment purposes, we may disclose your protected health information to your representative, an insurance or managed care company, Medicare, Medicaid or a third party payor.
+We may use and disclose your protected health information so that we can bill and receive payment for the treatment and services you receive.
+For billing and payment purposes, we may disclose your protected health information to your representative, insurance or managed care company, Medicare, Medicaid or a third party payer.
 For example, we may contact Medicare to confirm your coverage or request approval for a proposed treatment.

 For Treatment.
 We will use and disclose your protected health information in providing you with treatment and services.
-We may disclose your protected health information to ACTS and non-ACTS personnel who may be involved in your care, such as physicians, nurses, nurse aides, hospice staff, consultants, and therapists.
+We may disclose your protected health information to our personnel and others who may be involved in your care, such as physicians, nurses, nurse aides, hospice staff, consultants, and therapists.
 For example, a nurse caring for you will report any change in your condition to your physician.
-We also may disclose protected health information to individuals who will be involved in your care after you leave ACTS.
+We also may disclose protected health information to individuals who will be involved in your care after you leave your community.

 For Health Care Operations.
-We may use and disclose your protected health information for ACTS operations.
-These uses and disclosures are necessary to manage ACTS and to monitor our quality of care.
-For example, we may use protected health information to evaluate ACTS’ services, including the performance of our staff.
+We may use and disclose your protected health information to conduct and support our business and management activities.
+For example, we may use and disclose your protected health information to conduct business planning activities, to carry out legal services and auditing functions, to manage and monitor our quality of care (including the performance of our staff) and for general administrative duties.

-ACTS Directory.
-Unless you object, we will include certain limited information about you in ACTS’ directory.
-This information may include your name, your location in ACTS (e.g. apartment or health care room), your general condition (e.g. “...is improving...”) and your religious affiliation.
+Acts Directory.
+Unless you object, we will include certain limited information about you in our directory.
+This information may include your name, your location (e.g. apartment or health care room), your general condition (e.g. "...is improving...") and your religious affiliation.
 Our directory does not include specific medical information about you.
 We may release information in our directory, except for your religious affiliation, to people who ask for you by name.
 We may provide the directory information, including your religious affiliation, to a member(s) of the clergy.

 Individuals Involved in Your Care or Payment for Your Care.
 Unless you object, we may disclose your protected health information to a family member, other relative, or close personal friend who is involved in your care.
-If you are present and have the capacity to make health care decisions, ACTS may use or disclose this information to notify these individuals of your location, general condition, or death, as long as ACTS has obtained your agreement, given you an opportunity to object and you do not, or it is reasonable to infer from the circumstances that you do not object.
-If you are not present or are unable to agree or object due to incapacity or an emergency situation, ACTS may exercise its professional judgment to determine whether disclosure of information relevant to the individual’s involvement in your care is in your best interests.
+If you are present and have the capacity to make health care decisions, we may use or disclose this information to notify these individuals of your location, general condition, or death, as long as we have obtained your agreement, given you an opportunity to object and you do not, or it is reasonable to infer from the circumstances that you do not object.
+If you are not present or are unable to agree or object due to incapacity or an emergency situation, we may exercise our professional judgment to determine whether disclosure of information relevant to the individual's involvement in your care is in your best interests.

 Disaster Relief.
 We may disclose your protected health information to assist in a disaster relief effort.